shawn-nyk/got-it-covered/README.md

 ## Intro

-The album guessing game where you are shown pixelated images of your Spotify saved albums and have to guess which they are. <br />
+The album guessing game where you are shown pixelated images of albums from your Spotify playlists and have to guess which they are. <br />

 Click [**here**](https://got-it-covered.netlify.app/) to play!